open-mmlab/mmpose/docs/tutorials/new_modules.md

 3. Create a new file `mmpose/models/keypoint_heads/my_head.py`.

-You can write a new classification head inherit from [BaseHead](../mmpose/models/keypoint_heads/base.py), and overwrite `init_weights(self)` and `forward(self, x)` method.
+You can write a new classification head inherit from `nn.Module`, and overwrite `init_weights(self)` and `forward(self, x)` method.

 ```python